-This chicken recipe is a winner hands down!
+This chicken recipe is a winner, hands down!
 The rich, flavorful marinade, combined with the smoky flavor from grilling, makes for an outstanding chicken dish.
 This one is guaranteed to WOW your family and friends alike!

 This recipe has been my “go-to” chicken recipe for years.
-Both my husband and kids get excited when they find out I’m making teriyaki chicken for dinner.
+Both my husband and my kids get excited when they find out I’m making teriyaki chicken for dinner.
 The marinade in this recipe is what makes the recipe so amazing!
 It is packed with so much flavor.
-The ingredients all work together to create a tangy, rich, yet smooth marinade that will make you reach for a second , third or even forth piece of chicken!
+The ingredients all work together to create a tangy, rich, yet smooth marinade that will make you reach for a second, third or even fourth piece of chicken!
 I actually have to double this recipe to feed the four of us because my family just devours this chicken.
 And honestly, this chicken is great as leftovers the next day, cold or reheated.

 I prefer thighs for this recipe.
 They are just a juicier cut of chicken and they grill really nice.
 Start by trimming off as much fat as you can.

-Preparing the marinade:
+Preparing the Marinade:

 - Any ketchup and or soy sauce that you prefer is fine.

 - Ginger is another ingredient is that is key in this marinade.
 Do not use powdered ginger.
-You need the strong flavor of the fresh ginger.
+You need the strong flavor of fresh ginger.
 You can find it in the produce section of most grocery stores.
 Just peel and finely dice the ginger.